ninjaaron/lazycli/README.rst

 Types
 -----
-lazycli attempts to determin the strings it's given into Python types based first on type annotations in the function signature and then based on the type of the default argument.
+lazycli attempts to determine argument types based first on type annotations in the function signature and then based on the type of the default argument.

 - If the type of parameter is an iterable (besides mappings, strings and files), it will become a variadic when interpreted.
 If it's a